Oahu Music Company

 Oahu Music was founded in Flint, Michigan in 1926 by Harry G. Stanley and his half-brother George Bronson.
 The two men later parted ways and Stanley became sole owner.
-In great depression of the 1930s, many Americans had little money to spend on extra items such as musical instruments, but acoustic steel guitars were available for the relatively low price of seven dollars, including case, bar, picks, nut adapter, and lessons.
+In the Great Depression of the 1930s, many Americans had little money to spend on extra items such as musical instruments, but acoustic steel guitars were available for the relatively low price of seven dollars, including case, bar, picks, nut adapter, and lessons.
 The company thrived even through the worst of the depression.

 Harry G. Stanley

 Oahu's founder, Harry Stanley had a flair for showmanship.
 In 1930, he rented space in a nice area of Cleveland and announced the opening of the Oahu school with heavy advertising promotion.
 "People lined up for blocks to sign up for his programs", said music historian Lorene Ruymar.
 He soon branched out into publishing as well as manufacturing his own brand of instruments.
 He chose to use the name Oahu Publishing Company on his musical instruments.
 He encouraged his brightest students to purchase franchises for Oahu-owned studios under the name of "Honolulu Conservatory of Music", eventually supplying 1200 teaching studios in the U.S. and Canada.
 Stanley sold his dealers nearly everything for the studios, including instruments, cases, music, strings, picks, bars, amplifiers and even folding chairs.
 The company remained profitable even in hard economic times.

 Eddie Alkire was a well-known guitarist who taught for the Oahu Music Company in 1929.
 Born in West Virginia, Alkire himself had learned to play steel guitar from a correspondence course.
 By 1930 he was persuaded to move to Cleveland, hired by the Oahu Company as a teacher and composer.
 Alkire performed a nationwide NBC and CBS show of Hawaiian music with the Oahu Serenaders broadcast from Cleveland.

 The company published a magazine called "The Guitarist " in the late 1930s which was sent to their mail order students worldwide.
 The name was later changed to "Music Magazine ".
 It was largely a promotional tool to keep students interested, but also an advertising means for Oahu products.
-The company sold guitars, amplifiers, sheet music and accessories Their acoustic Oahu-brand instruments were made for them by a number of manufacturers including Kay (Harmony, Valco) and Rickenbacker.
-However the company's electric lap steel models (with amplifiers) were made in house by Oahu technicians.
+The company sold guitars, amplifiers, sheet music, and accessories Their acoustic Oahu-brand instruments were made for them by several manufacturers including Kay (Harmony, Valco) and Rickenbacker.
+However, the company's electric lap steel models (with amplifiers) were made in-house by Oahu technicians.
 In 1950, accordion teaching programs were added to the company's offerings, along with Oahu's own brand of accordions imported from Italy.
 Harry Stanley died of a heart attack in 1970.
-His wife mangaged the company until it closed in 1985.
+His wife managed the company until it closed in 1985.